okarras/EmpiRE-Analysis/RE24 - Artifact Track Criteria.md

    - Tested successful with 3 differnt systems.

 2. Fulfill all criteria for "Available".
       - Done, see above.

 3. The artifact has an extended README.md file:
     1. Same points as for "Available"
+         - Done, see above.

-    2. "Description of the Artifact":
+    2. Description of the Artifact:
-        - Describe each file in the artifact
+        - We provide a graphical overview and a tabular overview with descriptions for each folder and file in the project.

     3. "System Requirements":
         - State the required system needed to run the artifact
         - State the required programs needed to run the artifact